messagebirdguides/masked-numbers-guide/readme.md

 You've just built your own number masking system with MessageBird!

-You can now use the flow, code snippets and UI examples from this tutorial as an inspiration to build your own custom notification system.
+You can now use the flow, code snippets and UI examples from this tutorial as an inspiration to build your own application.
+Don't forget to download the code from the [MessageBird Developer Guides GitHub repository](https://github.com/messagebirdguides/masked-numbers-guide).

-Running into issues?
-Explore the [complete code on GitHub](https://github.com/messagebirdguides/masked-numbers-guide) to see whether you might have missed something.

 ## Next steps

 Want to build something similar but not quite sure how to get started?
 Please feel free to let us know at support@messagebird.com, we'd love to help!